AcademySoftwareFoundation/OpenTimelineIO/README.md

 You can also install the PySide2 dependency with `pip install .[view]`

-Currently the code base is written against python2.7, python3.7 and python3.8, in keeping with the pep8 style.
+Currently the code base is written against python 2.7, 3.7, 3.8 and 3.9,
+in keeping with the pep8 style.
 We ask that before developers submit pull request, they: